Dr. Erik Rosenfeldt serves as Hazen's Director of Drinking Water Process Technology and a senior member of the firm's applied research group.

-For decades, we have advanced the science behind environmental engineering, from designing the first declining-rate filtration system in the early 1900s to influencing regulations on the disinfection contact time necessary to meet permit requirements a century later.
+For decades, we have advanced the science behind environmental engineering, from designing the first declining-rate filtration system to influencing regulations on the disinfection contact time necessary to meet permit requirements a century later.

 By knowing what’s possible, Hazen can continue to deliver the best of what's practical.

 Hazen and Sawyer remains a haven for those who see that the best today can be made better tomorrow, and who are driven to push for scientific and operational breakthroughs each and every day.